 We noted in an earlier chapter that God’s Aseity is His self-existence, that He alone has the power of being within Himself.
-This means that what God creates and brings into being, He then sustains and preserves.
+This means that what “God creates and brings into being, He then sustains and preserves.
 Therefore, not only are we dependent on God for our origin, but we also are dependent on God for our moment-by-moment existence….
-In Him we live and move and have our being (Acts 17:28).
+In Him we live and move and have our being (Acts 17:28).”

 [Adapted from Everyone’s a Theologian by R.C.
 Sproul]